 10 Reasons to Discover Cornwall This Summer – Plus a 10% Early-booking Discount

-Our two lovely hotels in Cornwall, Fowey Hall and the Polurrian Bay, are perfectly placed for exploring this most delightful of British regions.
-They've also become very popular with the ‘bonus break’ set – parents who take full advantage of the school holidays by not only booking an annual summer trip abroad but also a ‘bonus holiday’ in the UK.
+Our lovely hotel in Cornwall, Fowey Hall, is perfectly placed for exploring this most delightful of British regions.
+It's also become very popular with the ‘bonus break’ set – parents who take full advantage of the school holidays by not only booking an annual summer trip abroad but also a ‘bonus holiday’ in the UK.
 Cornwall is perfect for the kind of British holidays many parents experienced while growing up, giving them a sense of nostalgia and a chance to share childhood memories with their offspring.